o-lim/generate-ninja/tools/gn/docs/reference.md

   {{source_name_part}}
       The filename part of the source file with no directory or extension.
-This will generally be used for specifying a transformation from a soruce file to a destination file with the same name but different extension.
+This will generally be used for specifying a transformation from a source file to a destination file with the same name but different extension.
         "//foo/bar/baz.txt" => "baz"

+  {{source_extension}}
+      The extension of the source file.
+It includes the leading dot.
+      This will generally be used for specifying a transformation from a source file to a destination file with the same extension but different name.
+Empty string means no extension.
+        "//foo/bar/baz.txt" => ".txt"

   {{source_dir}}
       The directory (*) containing the source file with no